 The government guarantee in student loans is 650 euros per month of student aid.
 For studies abroad, the student loan can be up to 800 euros per month of aid.

 The government guarantee for student loans is granted to higher education students based on the number of months of student aid.
 If you plan to take out a student loan, you should do so before voluntarily cancelling the academic year’s student aid.
 The bank checks the amount of the guarantee directly from Kela.
 Check out Kela’s website for how to apply for the student loan.
 Payment default entries no longer prevent students from receiving the government guarantee.

 The interest payable on the loan and the repayment schedule are agreed between you and your bank.
 You can apply for the loan from your own bank or compare the options in different banks.
 When comparing options, we recommend paying attention to the margin asked by the bank.

 Student loan compensation

 If you complete your degree in target time, you may be eligible for a student loan compensation.
 It is only available for your first degree.
 When you have completed your bachelor’s degree, you should consider whether you believe you will complete your master’s degree in target time, too, and whether you should finance some of your master’s studies with the student loan or use the compensation earlier.
 Use Kela’s calculators to help you with the decision.

 Student loan tax deduction

-Those who started their studies during the period 2005–2014 can get a student loan tax deduction if they complete their degree within the target time.
-You will find more information about it from Kela.
+Those who started their studies in 2005–2014 can get a student loan tax deduction.
+You can find more information about it from Kela.

 Would you need any further advice, please contact our specialist Hannele Kirveskoski!